-Lesson 3: Navigating Your Course
+Lesson 3: Navigating a CourseSite as a Student

-Note: Content pictured in step 1 through step 5 provided courtesy of Prentice Hall/Pearson Education - Introductory Oceanography - Edition 9 (2001)
+Note: Content pictured in topics 1 through step 5 provided courtesy of Prentice Hall/Pearson Education - Introductory Oceanography - Edition 9 (2001)

-1. Navigate between Course Areas.
+1. Navigate between Course Areas

-Note: To navigate between course areas, click on the desired link in the Course Menu.
+To navigate between course areas, click on the desired link in the Course Menu.
 As pictured here, to get to the Week 1 area, you would click on the Week 1 link on the Course Menu.

-2. Navigate between course.
+2. Navigate Using the Course Map

-Note: Another way to move between course areas is by using a Course Map.
+Another way to move between course areas is by using the Course Map.
 To view a Course Map:

-1. Click the double rectangle icon in the tool bar of the Course Menu to open it in a separate window.
+Click the double rectangle icon in the tool bar of the Course Menu to open it in a separate window.